jasonbayton/11ty/_src/projects/kiosk-app-generator/support/supported-configurations.md

 The `settings` bundle is treated as an override only when it contains at least one enabled value, including `use_managed_settings`.
 This avoids EMM consoles that auto-save every default value accidentally wiping the generated settings.
 If the goal is to turn every settings option off, use `kiosk_config_json` and set `"settings": { "enabled": false }` there.

-When authoring folder data manually, use the delivered bundle-array shape rather than the manifest wrapper shape.
-Each folder object carries its fields at the top level:
+When authoring folder or admin-app data manually, use the delivered bundle-array shape rather than the manifest wrapper shape.
+Each object carries its fields at the top level:

 ```json
 {